 - ask Kim in the Office for a petty cash advance which will be provided either in cash or cheque depending on the amount of the request.
 Then submit applicable receipts and return any remaining cash to her.

 - purchase the item yourself and then submit receipts to Kim.
-Reimbursement will be either by cash or cheques depending on the amount.
+Reimbursement will be either by cash or cheque depending on the amount.

 If you have any questions, please don’t hesitate to speak with Kim who can also provide you with a detailed copy of the process.
 Should you not wish to be reimbursed for any church related purchases, you are still encouraged to submit receipts to Kim so you can receive an in-kind donation tax receipt.